IrwinKwan/painterscat/learning_game_programming_LD26.md

 __2013-04-28	07:34:49__	For now, move onto something more pertinent, and also important: not having things spawn on top of each other.
 This could be REALLY slow code though if I'm writing it from scratch.

 __2013-04-28	10:06:42__	Did music and new sound effects in OGG format.
 It's very rudimentary and not creative music.
 Orchestral, especially minimalist orchestral, isn't really my thing.
 True minimalism might have been a little more eccentric likely... but who knows.

+__2013-04-28	14:13:25__	I've spent the last three to four hours coming up with the computations for cutting the geometry.
+A lot of it was spent coming up with a test bed to ensure the cuts worked fine, and then I fine-tuned the pixels so there's no whitespace between the lines and the squares.

+__2013-04-28	14:14:11__	Some remaining things to do:

+- Align the cat's paint to be dependent on where s/he's facing
+- Identify where the audio pops are coming from

+- Try to make the game more "fun"?

+__2013-04-28	16:03:41__	Changing the cat's paint was easy.

+__2013-04-28	16:03:46__	I ended up keeping score of "bounded boxes" and it's much more interesting now.
+However, there are still one-pixel off errors.
+I also want to make the lines that bound the boxes immutable like the immutable boxes are, so that when you're done you have a Mondrian-like painting.